uriel1998/agaetr/README.md

 `/path/to/dailypost/YYYYMMDD.md`

 Additional processing and formatting is up to you.
+If you want YAML frontmatter or the like, you'll need to edit the sending script.

 ## 6. Feeds Setup